firefly-iii/docker/readme.md

 [![Docker Stars](https://img.shields.io/docker/stars/jc5x/firefly-iii?style=flat-square)](https://hub.docker.com/r/jc5x/firefly-iii)
 [![Docker Pulls](https://img.shields.io/docker/pulls/jc5x/firefly-iii?style=flat-square)](https://hub.docker.com/r/jc5x/firefly-iii)

-This repository contains some of the helper scripts you may need when setting up Firefly III on Docker.
+This repository contains some of the helper scripts you may need when setting up Firefly III using Docker.

+## Docker image

-The Docker image itself is built [on Azure](https://dev.azure.com/Firefly-III/MainImage/_wiki/wikis/MainImage.wiki/3/Home).
+The Docker image is published [on Docker Hub](https://hub.docker.com/r/jc5x/firefly-iii).
+There are several tags available:

+* `jc5x/firefly-iii:latest`.
+The latest version.
+Will be stable.
+* `jc5x/firefly-iii:version-x.x.x`.
+A version tag, frozen to a specific version.
+Old version tags will be removed after about 6 months.

+For daredevils, the following tags are available:

+* `jc5x/firefly-iii:develop`.
+The latest development build.
+May not even boot.
+* `jc5x/firefly-iii:alpha`.
+The latest alpha release, if available.
+* `jc5x/firefly-iii:beta`.
+The latest beta release, if available.

+## docker-compose.yml

+This repository also contains the [docker-compose.yml](docker-compose.yml) file which you can use to instantly run a version of Firefly III with a MariaDB (aka MySQL) database.

+Some people use another image instead of the provided database.
+This is entirely up to you of course, but make sure you change the environment variables if you switch away from MySQL or MariaDB.

+## Dockerfile

+The Dockerfile no longe resides in this repository.
+The Dockerfile and the associated build script can be found [on Azure](https://dev.azure.com/Firefly-III/MainImage/_wiki/wikis/MainImage.wiki/3/Home).
+Please refer to the repository and the scripts over there.

 Here are some links for your reading pleasure.